oVirt/ovirt-site/source/feature/networkpermissions.html.md

     -   DetachNetworkFromVdsInterface
     -   UpdateNetworkToVdsInterface
     -   CommitNetworkChanges
+*   CONFIGURE_VM_NETWORK (on VdcObjectType.VM) for actions:
+    -   ActivateDeactivateVmNic
+    -   AddVmInterface
+    -   RemoveVmInterface
+    -   UpdateVmInterface
 *   CONFIGURE_TEMPLATE_NETWORK (on VdcObjectType.VmTemplate) for actions:
     -   AddVmTemplateInterface
     -   RemoveVmTemplateInterface
     -   UpdateVmTemplateInterface
-*   CONFIGURE_CLUSTER_NETWORK (on VdcObjectType.VdsGroups) for actions:
-    -   AttachNetworkToVdsGroup
-    -   DetachNetworkToVdsGroup
-    -   UpdateNetworkOnCluster
-*   CONFIGURE_STORAGE_POOL_NETWORK (on VdcObjectType.StoragePool) for actions:
+*   PORT_MIRRORING (on VdcObjectType.VmInterface) for actions:
-    -   AddNetwork
-    -   RemoveNetwork
+    -   AddVmInterface
-    -   UpdateNetwork
+    -   UpdateVmInterface

 VdcObjectType.VmInterface already defined and in use by Port Mirroring